SMozaffar/Network-intrusion-analysis/README.md

 | SVM            | 0.4567   | 0.0535                | 0.0500             | 0.0425               |
 | DecisionTree   | 0.9752   | 0.6241                | 0.6478             | 0.6244               |

-## Conclusion
+## Discussion

 This project demonstrates the application of machine learning models to classify network traffic into normal or attack categories using the NSL-KDD dataset.
-The results highlight the effectiveness of models like Random Forest and Decision Tree in identifying different types of network attacks.
-The insights gained from this analysis can be used to enhance the detection capabilities of network intrusion detection systems.
+Ensemble methods like Random Forest are particularly effective for this type of task, offering both high accuracy and balanced performance across multiple metrics.
+Decision Trees also perform well, providing insight into how the model makes its decisions.
+Models like SVM may struggle with this dataset, indicating the importance of model selection and tuning in the context of NIDS.
+Additionally, feature importance analysis shows that network traffic metrics such as the number of bytes sent and connection status flags are crucial for detecting intrusions.